solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 ### ARM template

+TODO: Update to Microsoft Repo

-Azure provides a [Quickstart document](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-arm-template) with a basic ARM template for a Flexible Server deployment.
-We have also provided an ARM template to support the applications explored in this guide (https://github.com/Azure/azure-PostgreSQL/tree/master/DeveloperGuide/step-0-create-development-vm/basic-template/template.json).
+Azure provides a [Quickstart document](https://learn.microsoft.com/azure/postgresql/flexible-server/quickstart-create-server-arm-template) with a basic ARM template for a Flexible Server deployment.
+We have also provided an ARM template to support the applications explored in this guide (https://github.com/azure/azure-postgresql/tree/master/DeveloperGuide/step-0-create-development-vm/basic-template/template.json).
 The Azure sample template requires additional parameters to run.
 It can be deployed with the `New-AzResourceGroupDeployment` PowerShell command in the Quickstart or the `az deployment group create` CLI command.
 You can also paste it into a new deployment in the Azure Portal.

 ### Bicep

 Bicep is a declarative language for describing and deploying Azure resources.
 It offers concise syntax, reliable type safety, and support for code reuse.
 Bicep is a domain-specific language (DSL) used to deploy Azure resources declaratively.
 It is a transparent abstraction over Azure Resource Manager (ARM) templates.
 Bicep uses the same template language as ARM and JSON but with a cleaner syntax and improved type safety.
 Bicep is a great way to deploy Azure resources, including Azure Database for PostgreSQL Flexible Server.
-Azure provides a [Quickstart document](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-bicep) with Bicep code for a Flexible Server deployment.
+Azure provides a [Quickstart document](https://learn.microsoft.com/azure/postgresql/flexible-server/quickstart-create-server-bicep) with Bicep code for a Flexible Server deployment.

 ### Terraform